 ‘Look who’s coming: the Lamb of God!’

-Jesus’ first followers
+Jesus’ first apprentices

 37 When the two followers heard what John said, they immediately went along with Jesus.
 38 Jesus turned round to them, saw them coming after him and asked them, ‘What are you looking for?
 What do you really want?’

-So they went with him and saw where he was staying.
+They went with him and saw where he was staying.
 They enjoyed his company so much that they spent the rest of the day with him, from about 4 o’clock in the afternoon onwards.

 ‘Come and meet him for yourself’

 46 ‘Nazareth?’
 Nathanael asked, expressing his scepticism.
-‘You must be joking!
-Can anything good come from somewhere so obscure?’
+‘Can anything good come from there?’